GenticFlow

 Is GenticFlow a helpdesk or a remote support tool?

 Both, in one support case.
-It provides chat intake, ticketing, and a technician workspace, plus remote control, secure terminal, and file transfer on the affected endpoint.
+It provides chat intake, ticketing, and a technician workbench, plus remote control, secure terminal, and file transfer on the affected endpoint.
 The remote session is one tool inside the case, tied to the ticket, diagnosis, and evidence.

 Does it replace our existing helpdesk?